Holomorphic 1-forms on the moduli space of curves: Introduction

-The proof is straightforward, but uses the extra-ingredient of the infinitesimal variation of Hodge structures.
+The proof of Theorem E is straightforward, but uses the extra-ingredient of the infinitesimal variation of Hodge structures.
 We would also like to mention that the existence of possibly non closed holomorphic forms in a neighborhood of a compact curve plays a subtle role in the infinitesimal variation of its periods (\cites{PT,GST,GT,FT}).
-This will not be discussed here, but we plan to return to the subject in the near future.
 Similar results should hold at least for many families of curves, for instance the case of smooth plane curves is treated implicitly in \cite{FNP} and \cite{PT}.

+As a remarkable consequence, Theorems C and E solve the correspondent problems at the level of moduli stack of curves (possibly, with marked points), by interpreting $\cM_{g,n}^o$ as an open subset of the stack.

+\begin{corollary*} For $g\geq 5$, the moduli stack of curves with $n\geq 0$ marked points has no holomorphic $1$-forms. \end{corollary*}

-However, the most interesting problem arising from our result would probably be to consider holomorphic $p$-forms on the moduli space of curves.
+To conclude, the most interesting problem arising from our result would probably be to consider holomorphic $p$-forms on the moduli space of curves.
 The methods used for $1$-forms seem to us insufficient at the moment to deal with these more general cases.